enonic/release-tools/generate-changelog/README.md

 # Generate-changelog

-Generate-changelog allows to generate the changelog of a Git repository between two versions.
+This tools generates the changelog for a Git repository between two Git references.
+The changelog is based on the YouTrack IDs defined in the Git Rev Commits

 ## Building